-Optimist Club Oratorical Contest Deadline: March 1, 2022
+Optimist Club Oratorical Contest Deadline: March 9, 2023

-Participants will start by competing at the Club level, in West Bend at Silverbrook Intermediate School on March 10th at 6:30pm.
-The first place winner will receive $150 and a medallion.
-The second place winner will receive $100 and a medallion.
+Since its start in 1928, the Optimist Oratorical Contest has become the longest-running program sponsored by Optimist International.
+The contest is designed for youth to gain experience in public speaking and provide them with the opportunity to compete for a college scholarship.
+Participants will start by competing at the Club level, in West Bend at Silverbrook Intermediate School on March 16th at 6:30pm.
+The first-place winner will receive $150 and a medallion.
+The second-place winner will receive $100 and a medallion.
 All other participants will receive a certificate.
-First and second place winners will advance to the zone competition, and from there can advance to the super zone district, regional and world competitions for additional scholarships up to $22,500!
+First and second-place winners will advance to the zone competition, and from there can advance to the super zone district, regional, and world competitions for additional scholarships up to $22,500!

-The 2022 Optimist Visual Arts Competition!
+The 2023 Optimist Visual Arts Competition!
 Co-Sponsored by the Optimist Club of West Bend and West Bend Meijer!

-Submit all paintings and drawings by March 31, 2022
+Submit all paintings and drawings by April 1, 2023

 Submit each with an attached Entry Form.